 The major purpose of the research paper is to develop student’s research and technical skills.
 This sort of assignment also improves writing and analytical skills significantly.
 Thus, every sentence of your paper has a great value.
 Based on the studies you conducted in your school or college laboratory, you can become a great scientific writer.

 What Writing a Research Paper Means

 A research paper is a separate genre of academic/scientific writing which involves an in-depth study of the given problem or question.
 Some authors prepare it for printing while students carry out each section of this project carefully to get a higher mark.
 Both purposes are worth reading this helpful information.

 The process of working on this academic assignment may become the most rewarding experience in your entire academic life.
+In this case you won't have any further questions how to write a biography or case study.
 Most probably, you will go on conducting researches throughout your life, so this sort of assignment is really important.
 The best papers are worth printing, so it’s your chance to share your unique ideas with the world!

 Tips for Learning Technical Writing

 Your paper in English has to include a lot of professional terms.
 Find official sources (those with the rights reserved sign) to consult them before starting to work on your first page.
 By the way, do not forget to get a copyright for your own paper once it is done.
 It makes sense to protect only those essays with copyrights which managed to catch up with the goal.
 We recommend using these up-to-date and trusted sources:

 - Specific guidelines (e.g. APA Writing Style Guide as it is the most popular format of the academic works)

 - McMillan, VE.
 "Writing Papers in the Biological Sciences, Third Ed."
 New York: Bedford/St. Martin's, 2001.
 ISBN 0-312-25857-7